News & Tips

 60-month vs 72-month Auto Loan Comparison (+ the Pros and Cons of Each)

-A 60-month car loan, or a 5-year loan, offers some ideal pros compared to longer loan terms, but it comes with some cons to consider as well:
+A 60-month car loan (5 years) offers many pros compared to longer loan terms but comes with a couple of cons to consider:

 Pros:

 - Better interest rate: A 60-month loan will typically have a lower interest rate than a 72-month loan because the risk for lenders isn’t as high.
-(Lenders consider long-term loans to be riskier because the longer it takes to pay off the loan the more opportunity for the loan to not be paid in full.)
+(Lenders consider long-term loans to be riskier because the longer it takes to pay off the loan, the more opportunity exists for the loan to not be paid back in full.)

 Cons: